narsisn/Transformer-based-Image-Retrieval/README.md

 # Transformer-based-Image-Retrieval

 CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
-In this repository I have used the pretained CLIP models (https://huggingface.co/openai/clip-vit-large-patch14) for visual search downstream task.
+In this project, I have used the pretrained CLIP models (https://huggingface.co/openai/clip-vit-large-patch14) for the visual search downstream tasks.

 # Usage